Cardistry: Two-handed cuts

 These moves are performed using both hands to grip/hold packets of cards; they often utilize one-handed cuts as a part of the move.
 These represent the bulk of all cardistry moves, ranging from beginner moves like the "Five Faces of Sybil", to highly complex and difficult cuts that require months to master.
 Dan and Dave greatly popularized this category with cuts like 'Pandora'.
 Other cardists like Daren Yeow, Oliver Sogard, Nikolaj Pedersen, Tobias Levin, Patrick Varnavas, Brian Tudor, and Noel Heath have greatly influenced and reformed two-handed cuts.

-Swing cut: This is a flourish where the deck should be held in biddle grip in the dominant hand to start, followed by using the pointer finger to lift a small packet of cards.
-The pointer finger is then extended outwards, the card packet pivoted on the thumb, and the packet dropped onto the other hand.
+Swing cut: This is a flourish where the deck should be held in biddle grip in the dominant hand to start, followed by using the index finger to lift a small packet of cards.
+The index finger is then extended outwards, the card packet pivoted on the thumb, and the packet dropped onto the other hand.
 This process should be repeated until the deck is transferred from the dominant hand to the non-dominant hand.

-Swivel cut: This is a cut that starts out in biddle grip, where the individual's second hand comes in from behind. and with the thumb finger, a small packet of cards is lifted from the thumb sided edge of the deck, pivoted around the pointer finger and dropped in the center palm of the second hand.
+Swivel cut: This is a cut that starts out in biddle grip, where the individual's second hand comes in from behind. and with the thumb finger, a small packet of cards is lifted from the thumb sided edge of the deck, pivoted around the index finger and dropped in the center palm of the second hand.